abs-sayem/windows_utility/android_utility/debloate_android/readme.md

 - Open the `opengl` file.
 If your phone is detected, it will display the list of applications.
 - You will now have full access to the apps on your phone.
 Review them carefully and uninstall or disable the ones you think are unnecessary.
 - `opengl` provides a helpful description for most of the apps.
 Read these descriptions to understand each app's purpose and decide whether to keep it or not.
-- I’m sharing a list of apps I found unnecessary based on my experience.
-You can consider uninstalling them, but please do your own research as I might not be entirely accurate. *`Also, the list of necessary apps may vary for each individual.`*
+- I’m sharing a list of apps I found unnecessary based on my experience in Xiaomi phone.
+You can consider uninstalling them, but please do your own research before uninstalling anything. *`The list of necessary apps may vary for each individual.
+There are some packages that might not appeared as apps instead they could be a service or a setting in the system.`*

     <table>
         <tr>